-I am crazy for red velvet & these red velvet cake truffles are no exception.
-A super moist and flavorful cake mixed with vanilla frosting and coated in dark chocolate… what’s not to love?!
+One thing about me...
+I go crazy for red velvet desserts.
+Whether it's a red velvet snack cake recipe, red velvet macarons, or red velvet brownies (the recipe for which can be found in my first cookbook, Even Better Brownies!) you can bet that I'm going to indulge in whatever it is.
+And these chocolate-covered red velvet cake truffles are no exception.
+A super moist and flavorful red velvet cake mixed with vanilla frosting and coated in dark chocolate... what's not to love?!

 What Flavor is Red Velvet Cake?

-Red velvet cake is the king of all cakes, in my opinion; the “I can’t quite put my finger on the flavor” cake.
-It’s a glorious combination of a mild cocoa flavor, tangy buttermilk (replaced/mimicked by the combination of LACTAID® Whole Milk & lemon juice in this recipe), sweet vanilla, and butter.
+Red velvet cake is the king of all cakes, in my opinion.
+It’s a glorious combination of a mild cocoa flavor, tangy buttermilk, sweet vanilla, and butter.
 Red velvet cake’s texture is worth writing home about too.
 It’s dense and soft with a moist and velvety crumb.

 How to Make Red Velvet Cake Truffles

-To make these red velvet cake truffles, you’ll start by making the cake batter, which is pretty straightforward.
-You’ll pour the red velvet cake batter into an 8×8-inch baking dish and bake the cake in the oven.
-Once the cake has cooled you can start making the frosting, which is simply butter, powdered sugar, LACTAID® Whole Milk, and vanilla bean paste.
-Once that’s ready, you’ll crumble the cake into fine crumbs, mix it with vanilla frosting and begin shaping the cake truffles; I like to use a 1.5 tablespoon spring-loaded cookie scoop and then roll that into a perfect little ball.
+To make these chocolate-covered red velvet cake truffles, you'll start by making the cake batter, which is pretty straightforward.
+You'll pour the red velvet cake batter into an 8x8-inch baking dish and bake the cake in the oven.
+Once the cake has cooled you can start making the frosting, which is simply butter, powdered sugar, milk, and vanilla bean paste.
+When that's ready, you'll crumble the cake into fine crumbs, mix it with vanilla frosting and begin shaping the cake truffles; I like to use a 1.5 tablespoon spring-loaded cookie scoop and then roll that into a perfect little ball.

 WHAT IS A CAKE TRUFFLE?